DeisData/deisdata.github.io/r/data-visualization/index.md

 ## Customizing our plot

 ggplot has many options for customizing plots.
-We will go into the very basics of that those options here.
+We will go into the very basics of those options here.

-We will start by saving a simple colored box plot to the variable `myplot`.
+We will start by saving a simple colored box plot to a variable named `myplot`.

 ``` r